Here are a few problems that you might have with files.

 - I'm trying to list a directory that I have write permission for, but I get a "permission denied" message.

-- You need to have read or execute permission for a directory in order to list it.
+- You need to have read or execute permission for a directory to list it.
 See File ownership and permissions.

 - I'm having trouble with a file that has a space in its name.